 Spring Boot requires Gradle 4.x.
 Spring Boot’s Gradle plugin has been largely rewritten to enable a number of significant improvements.
 You can read more about the plugin’s capabilities in its reference and api documentation.

-task provides properties for configuring the application’s arguments (args
+bootRunThe BootRun task provides properties for configuring the application’s arguments (args) and JVM arguments (jvmArgs)

-and more advanced configuration is available via execSpec
+and more advanced configuration is available via execSpec.
+See the

 Gradle plugin’s documentation